Operations & Finance Advisor

 Nadia Elokdah most recently served as special projects manager with the New York City Department of Cultural Affairs coordinating the City’s monuments commission.
 Prior, she served as coordinator in the development of the City’s first cultural plan, CreateNYC.
 In this role she coordinated and led hundreds of engagements with a broad cross-section of the public, as well collaborating in the writing and production of the plan.
 Nadia is a trained architect and design strategist, researcher, professor, and published author.

-Sylvia Jung was most recently the Manager of Individual Giving at Ballet Hispanico, where she strategized donor stewardship and communications, and led the organization’s database conversion and adoption of their first integrated online fundraising and marketing platforms.
+Sylvia Jung was most recently manager of individual giving at Ballet Hispánico, where she strategized donor stewardship and communications, and led the organization’s database conversion and adoption of their first integrated online fundraising and marketing platforms.
 Previously, she served in development roles at Damon Runyon Cancer Research Foundation, Neighborhood Coalition for Shelter, and The New York Foundling.
 Sylvia is a longtime crisis hotline volunteer with the New York City Anti-Violence Project, and is proudly 100% a product of New York City public education.

 Director of Operations & Finance